Your Prime Membership May be Costing You More Than You Think

-In the last couple of days I have lost much confidence in Amazon.com.
-I have been a customer of Amazon from their first days, they were just struggling start up.
+In the last couple of days, I have lost much confidence in Amazon.com.
+I have been a customer of Amazon from their first days, they were just a struggling startup.
 Over the years, I have purchased many, many books, and many more other items from electronics to optics.
 I have also been an Amazon Prime member where the members get free 2-day shipping for a fixed annual fee.

 A few hours later an e-mail arrived apologizing for the inconvenience, etc. and asking for me to provide the item number.
 I replied to the message with a detailed explanation, a link to the page, and a screen capture.
 Then I noticed that they wanted me to provide this information online, which I used to tell them that I had sent an e-mail.
 This morning an e-mail arrived, apologizing again, but telling me in no uncertain terms that I had to provide the information on their form.
 Which I did.

 Yet another message arrived, profusely apologizing for the inconvenience and offering me $5 credit as a goodwill gesture.
 Thank you, but … read on.
 I went back to the Amazon site, searched for the same item again.
 This time, I found the same item at $23.11 and clicked on the link.
 Oh, what happened?
 The price went up to $28.10.
 Hmmmmm!
 I noticed that I was logged in to my account.
 After logging out I went to the product listing page, the $23.11 was still showing and a click on it brought me to a page where, lo and behold, the price was $23.11 and the seller was different.

 Hypothesis: For Amazon Prime members the item is priced higher and a different vendor is promoted to make the sale.